lestrrat/writing-sample/README.md

 in the original starter will start to feed on the new flour, and will start multiplying.

 The amount of time required for the starter to be ready greatly varies depending on the weather.
-During hot summers, it will probably only take an hour two.
+During hot summers, it will probably only take an hour or two.
 On cold winter days, you will need to keep it in a temprate location, and may have to wait over night.

 The starter will be ready when it has produced enough gas.
 To check, take one scoop